AnKingMed/MedTermsList/README.md

 ## What is it?

-This is 2 importable macros for [Keyboard Maestro](https://www.keyboardmaestro.com/main/) (Mac only).
+This is 2 importable macros for [Keyboard Maestro](https://www.keyboardmaestro.com/main/) (Mac only.
+Windows users see below).
 These macros act as a text expander for quickly typing long or difficult to spell disease and drug names.

 1. Med Terms: These are terms based on the [USMLE content outline](https://www.usmle.org/pdfs/usmlecontentoutline.pdf).
 2. Drug Terms: These terms are generic and brand drug names